How do I begin to write about something as overwhelming as fracking?

 Is there no end to what humans will do to make money and exert control over the natural world?
 This is an escalating conquest that we won’t win.

-My work is to open Big Topics Conversations on things like money, gender, race, power, justice, generational healing and soul.
+My work is to explore and participate in the shifting of Big Topics like money, gender, race, power, justice, generational healing and soul.
 These topics are at the core, like the magma at the center of the Earth.
 Hot, molten topics.
 How we are in them—personally as well as in families, communities, organizations, systems, nationally, globally—is the underpinning of our decision making and values.
 My focus is rightly there.

 Yet I can’t ignore fracking.
 It is hurting our shared homeland.
-In addition, it is part of the flow of money that pays my bills, funded the writing and now marketing of Big Topics at Midnight, finances my travels to open these conversations and is the source of my financial support of three organizations dear to my heart—Be Present, Inc., Harvest Time and Community Wholeness Venture.
+In addition, it is part of the flow of money that pays my bills, funded the writing and now marketing of Big Topics at Midnight, finances my travels to open these conversations and is the source of my financial support of three organizations dear to my heart—Be Present, Inc., Wisdom & Money, and Community Wholeness Venture.

 My work continues.
 Fracking continues.
 There are only so many hours in a day.
 I continue my spiritual practice of standing in partnership with a diversity of people right in the midst of the deep gaps that cut through our world.

 Giving words to this hot topic is the next step on my journey.
 I’m listening for guidance about the following step.